List of 2023 SA20 auction and personnel signings

-This is a list of all auctions and personnel signings for the 2022–23 SA20 Cricket Tournament.
+This is a list of auction and personnel signings for the 2022–23 SA20 cricket tournament.

 Team auction

 Cricket South Africa held an auction for six team franchises.
 The exact price of the franchises has not been publicly declared, but all franchisees were sold to Indian corporations.
 All corporations also operate an IPL franchise.

 Player auction

-Over 500 players registered their interest to participate in the league, however, the list was cut down to 318 after all teams submitted their shortlist.
+Over 500 players registered their interest to participate in the league.
+The list was cut down to 318 after all teams submitted shortlists.